qcoral/infinite-benchy-theorem/notes.md

 Okay so a toolhead is roughly like 60mm in width??

 so apparently bed sizes are only 150, 200, etc. guess our work is cut out for us.

+Let's change to LM8LUU bearings.
+We have the space to afford them and they should help with any inaccuracies that we might have to deal with

+Re: M3 vs M5 hardware on the belts - I think we can just roll with m5 and if we run into issues we can deal with it later.
+The first run won't be perfect.

+Also, I've yet to actually run into a print that reaches past 150mm; worst case we get one and can print diagonally.

+This design can scale up anyways hopefully (?) aka won't suck this time around + it's fun to use old hardware from blot so that we're not wasting parts.

+just spent 2-3h i think? idk

+yeah 2-3

+yapped w/ max